webuild-consortium/wp4-trust-group/README.md

 | JSON | [list_of_trusted_lists.json](https://webuild-consortium.github.io/wp4-trust-group/list_of_trusted_lists.json) |
 | XML | [list_of_trusted_lists.xml](https://webuild-consortium.github.io/wp4-trust-group/list_of_trusted_lists.xml) |

 During the **WE BUILD MVP (pilot) phase**, the WP4 Trust Infrastructure group acts as **Ecosystem Authority** and **Trusted List Provider** for all participating entities.
 The LoTL is the trust anchor in the ETSI TS 119 612 model: it references the Trusted Lists for PID Providers, Wallet Providers, and other entity types, enabling Wallet Units and Relying Parties to validate certificates and trust anchors.
 In the production phase (MVP+), the European Commission and Member State TLPs take over these roles.
-Registration, notification, and publication responsibilities are described in the [Trust Infrastructure Schema](task2-trust-framework/trust-infrastructure-schema.md). **To register as a TL/LoTE-listed entity in the pilot**, see **[Onboarding to the Trusted Lists](task1-use-cases/subtask1-1-onboarding/trusted-lists-onboarding.md)** (IDunion console). **Relying Parties** are not listed in TLs/LoTEs — see [Relying Party Onboarding](task1-use-cases/subtask1-1-onboarding/relying_party_onboarding.md).
+Registration, notification, and publication responsibilities are described in the [Trust Infrastructure Schema](task2-trust-framework/trust-infrastructure-schema.md).

 **Documentation (by reference)** — automation, contribution, and local tooling: